 Anita has worked closely with many clients, providing advice on nutritional strategy, media and PR campaigns, copy for websites and leaflets, media interviews and quotes, attending media launches, as well as radio/ TV interviews.
 Her clients have included:

-Amateur Swimming Association; Nestle Pure Life Water; British Lion Eggs; Vita-Coco; Dove; Sensodyne Pronamel; Florida grapefruit ; The Honey Association; Sports Therapy UK
+Amateur Swimming Association; Guildford City Swimming Club; Speedo UK; Buxton Water; Ocado; Natural Hydration Council; British Summer Fruits; Nestle Pure Life Water; Meridian Foods; British Lion Eggs; Vita-Coco; CocoPro; Dove; Sensodyne Pronamel; Florida grapefruit ; The Honey Association; Sports Therapy UK

-- Accomplished speaker to a wide range of audiences including athletes, parents and coaches; health professionals, the media, and international audiences.
+- Talks & seminars to a wide range of audiences including athletes, parents, coaches; fitness professionals; school and university students; health professionals, and journalists.